techidaily/site-windows11/source/_posts/overcoming-the-challenge-of-0x8007045d-error-on-windows-11.md

 ## 2\.
 Restart Your PC

- Using one of the many[ways to restart your Windows PC](https://www.makeuseof.com/windows-restart-methods/) is often recommended for troubleshooting.
+ Using one of the many [ways to restart your Windows PC](https://www.makeuseof.com/windows-restart-methods/) is often recommended for troubleshooting.
 It's one of the easiest ways to rid of strange Windows glitches, and for good reason.
 Put briefly, a simple restart flushes your RAM, clearing away all the programs that might be eating your memory.
 So make sure you restart your PC before moving to complex solutions.

  In this case, too, you can try a restart and see if it fixes the 0x8007045d error.